Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Use preview utilities for on-page editing

 To enable click-to-edit behavior in preview, add preview attributes to rendered elements using getPreviewUtils.
-This is how it would look like on Live Preview.
+This is how it displays on Live Preview.

 Live Preview with preview utils